dieterich-lab/medex/README.md

        pipenv install --dev
        npm install --save-dev

-5. Run the frontend DEV server:

-       ( cd medex_client && npm run dev )

-6. Bring up a database.
+5. Bring up a database.
 You may use the configuration under ./examples for that:

        ( cd examples/docker_database_only && docker-compose up -d )

-7. Bring up the backend server:
+6. Bring up the backend DEV server:

        ./scripts/start.sh

-Test it out at http://localhost:5173.
+7. Run the frontend DEV server:

+       ( cd medex_client && npm run dev )

+To test connect to the frontend DEV server http://localhost:5173.

 **Important:** Due to an incompatibility of typia and vite we separately compile the validators defined in medex_client/typia_src to create medex_client/src/typia.